staxmanade/TypeScriptPresentation/TypeScriptPresentation.md

 Note:

 - command line `tsc`
-- compiler is a `.js` file
+- compiler is written in `.ts` and when running is just `.js`
-- can be leveraged by 3rd party tooling
+- can be leveraged by 3rd party tooling (AST, Tokenizer, etc)

 ==